haraka/Haraka/docs/plugins/rcpt_to.in_host_list.md

 * host_list_regex

   Specifies the list of regexes that are local to this server.
-Please try to always anchor your regexes to reduce the chance of false matches.
+Note all these regexes are anchored with ^regex$.
+One can not choose not to anchor with .* and that there is a good potential for bad regexes being over permissive if we don\'t do this.